Other Pages On:

 I am a huge advocate of public transportation.
 Public transportation has many benefits:

 - Alleviates Traffic Congestion - Trains or buses carry far more people than cars, relative to the space they take up on the road.
+This actually makes life easier for the people who do drive.

 - Protects the Environment - Moving large numbers of people at once is more efficient and reduces energy use and pollution.